 Jill: Hi Dr. Cabral, I have a friend who has achalasia.
 She has had the balloon dilation procedure done 2-3 times.
 It often works for a time and then she has difficulty getting food down her esophagus.
 I’d love to hear your thoughts on diet info related to achalasia, the possibility of overcoming it, and any steps she could take to find health/healing.
 My understanding is that it’s an autoimmune disease … and can’t be “cured” … ?
 But I know you overcame Addison’s.
 Any help/direction would be so amazing!
 Thank you so much for these house calls!!!

 Lizzie: Hello!
-My husband has had a persistent rash on his face that seemed to come out of no where.
+My husband has had a persistent rash on his face that seemed to come out of nowhere.
 In January it started.
 It looks like small tiny pimples and red dots.
-Forhead, nose, cheeks.
+Forehead, nose, cheeks.
 Subsides slightly and always comes back.
-His face is not itchy and it is most prominent when out of shower.
-Then in Feb his stomach started becoming itcy, more patches of dry skin, not rash-like on his face.
+His face is not itchy and it is most prominent when out of the shower.
+Then in Feb, his stomach started becoming itchy, with more patches of dry skin, not rash-like on his face.
 He also has had toe-fungus for years, from sports in college.
 What could be causing this rash and how can he work to get rid of it?
 He eats very little protein, when he does, crappy chicken.
 Lots of veggies and he does have a massive sweet tooth.
 He is 37 yo. he is also going through a job transition. thank you!

 Terri: I just purchased your digestive enzyme.
 Do I take this 15 min before each meal or only the first meal of the morning?
-It then works all day with just taking in the morning?
+Does it then work all day with just taking in the morning?
 Thank you

 Catherine: Hi Stephen, I regularly listen to your podcasts and would love it if you could help me out.
-Here’s a bit of information about myself, I’m 24, came off the pill just over 2 years ago and got quite bad acne all over my face (got worse and worse over time).
+Here’s a bit of information about myself, I’m 24, came off the pill just over 2 years ago, and got quite a bad acne all over my face (got worse and worse over time).
 Previous to coming off the pill, roughly about 1-2 years before, I became intolerant to dairy.
-In the past year I have been getting reoccurring yeast infections (“lady regions”).
-I have just completed a 3 month parasite cleanse, saw lots come out in my poop and I feel much better for doing it.
-However I am still getting yeast infections, I have figured out I have candida / gut issues.
+In the past year, I have been getting reoccurring yeast infections (“lady regions”).
+I have just completed a 3-month parasite cleanse, saw lots come out in my poop and I feel much better for doing it.
+However I am still getting yeast infections, I have figured out I have candida/gut issues.
 Would you recommend any other tests apart from the acids test?
 I’m not sure if my hormones could still be imbalanced?
-I have cut out a lot of foods that I used to eat such as bread, refined sugar etc but it’s not enough to kill whatever yeast/bacteria is inside me.
+I have cut out a lot of foods that I used to eat such as bread, refined sugar, etc but it’s not enough to kill whatever yeast/bacteria is inside me.
 Thank you

-Annie: Hello, I have been suffering with halitosis for around 15 years.
+Annie: Hello, I have been suffering from halitosis for around 15 years.
 I have been to every specialist that there is.
-I have even had my stomach biopsy and I have been to several dentist and gum specialist to rule out oral health care and everyone tells me I am fine and they cannot find anything wrong.
+I have even had my stomach biopsy and I have been to several dentists and gum specialists to rule out oral health care and everyone tells me I am fine and they cannot find anything wrong.
 My breath smells like feces and I didn’t know what else to do?
 Please tell me where to start.
-Do you except health insurance?
+Do you accept health insurance?

 Thank you for tuning into this weekend’s Cabral HouseCalls and be sure to check back tomorrow for our Mindset & Motivation Monday show to get your week started off right!